Eve Caligor, MD

 Adjunct Professor of Psychiatry, Weill Medical College of Cornell University

-Director of Psychotherapy Training and Research, Training and Supervising Analyst, Columbia University Center for Psychoanalytic Training and Research
+Director of the Psychotherapy Division, and Training and Supervising Analyst, Columbia University Center for Psychoanalytic Training and Research

-In addition to assessment, Dr. Caligor is interested in treatment of personality disorders and in identifying the most effective psychotherapeutic approaches for different kinds of personality pathology.
-She has done published studies characterizing patients referred for psychoanalytic treatment (Caligor et al, 2003 and 2009), a first step in the process of developing empirically-based indications for psychoanalysis.
-In addition, she has been working for many years with colleagues at the PDI developing and studying transference-focused psychotherapy (TFP), an evidence-based psychodynamic psychotherapy for borderline personality disorder.
-This treatment focuses on the profound disturbances in the sense of self and experience of others and the stormy interpersonal relations characteristic of borderline personality disorder.
-Dr. Caligor is also interested in learning more about the efficacy of long-term treatments for personality pathology that is less severe than that seen in borderline personality disorder, but cause for significant impairment and distress nevertheless.
-Three treatments sometimes prescribed for these disorders are long-term cognitive behavioral therapy, supportive expressive therapy and psychoanalytic treatment.
-However, we know little about how well these treatments work, let alone which treatments work best for which patients.
-To begin to answer these questions, Dr. Caligor has been working with a consortium of psychotherapy researchers and clinical trials experts to develop and pilot a randomized clinical trial comparing the efficacy of cognitive behavioral therapy, supportive expressive therapy, and psychoanalytic treatment for patients with personality pathology of moderate severity.
-This project has been funded by the American Psychoanalytic Association and the Columbia University Center for Psychoanalytic Training and Research and the findings of the pilot study have been published in the Journal of the American Psychoanalytic Association (Caligor et al, 2012).
+Dr. Caligor has a longstanding interest in identifying what are the most effective psychotherapeutic approaches for different kinds of psychological problems, and she frequently consults with colleagues on these issues.
+She has published studies characterizing patients referred for psychoanalytic treatment (Caligor et al, 2003 and 2009), a first step in the process of developing empirically based indications for psychoanalysis.
+She has also worked with a consortium of psychotherapy researchers and clinical trials experts to develop and pilot a randomized clinical trial comparing the efficacy of cognitive behavioral therapy, supportive expressive therapy, and psychoanalytic treatment for patients with problems in interpersonal functioning.
+This project was funded by the American Psychoanalytic Association and the Columbia University Center for Psychoanalytic Training and Research, and the findings of the pilot study have been published in the Journal of the American Psychoanalytic Association (Caligor et al, 2012).

-As an educator and former Psychiatry residency training director, Dr. Caligor is intrigued by the possibility of applying her clinical and research expertise to residency education and psychotherapy training.
+As a longtime educator and former Psychiatry residency training director at NYU, Dr. Caligor is intrigued by the possibility of applying her clinical and research expertise to residency education and psychotherapy training.
 She has developed novel approaches to psychodynamic psychotherapy training during residency, focusing on manualized, evidence-based treatments.
-In addition, in collaboration with Dr. Ze'ev Levin she developed a training program for residency training directors to help them better manage and mentor residents with personality pathology.
-She received an educational grant from the Program for Medical Education Innovations and Research (PrMEIR) at the NYU School of Medicine to pilot this intervention and to evaluate its effectiveness.
+She is the recipient of multiple teaching awards including the Irma Bland Award from the American Psychiatric Association and teacher of the year awards from residents and psychoanalytic candidates at Columbia and NYU.
+She currently lectures, teaches and supervises widely, both nationally and internationally.

 Caligor E, Stern BL: Diagnosis, classification and assessment of narcissistic personality disorder within the framework of object relations theory.
-Journal of Personality Disorders, in press.
+Journal of Personality Disorders, 2020, vol. 34, 104-121.